parveenvyas/training-/README.md

 2. Click on first link
 3. Download X64 version
 4. Install it
 #### Download Oracle Virtual Box
 DOwnload latest version from the virtualbox.org site

+### Download latest version of ubuntu

 1. Open Orcale virtual box
 2. create a new machine
+3. select ubuntu file as a ISO image
+4. click on next

+### Through dual boot setup